 Is This A Good Deal?

-I have to confess that I don’t keep a close eye on Choice Privileges but this looks like a reasonable deal and one that matches a Choice sale we saw in March.
+I have to confess that I don’t keep a close eye on Choice Privileges but this looks like a reasonable deal and it’s one that matches the Choice sales we saw in September and March.
 Back in October of last year, Choice was offering a 30% discount which saw its points costing just ~0.690 cents each but that sale only permitted a member to buy up to 120,000 points.
-In this sale the cost per point is marginally higher but the number of points that can be purchased is significantly more.
+In this sale, the cost per point is marginally higher but the number of points that can be purchased is significantly greater too.

 Still, before there’s too much excitement about the apparently relatively low cost of points, there are a few things you need to know about Choice Privileges before you dive in.